andrewchambers/hafs/README.md

 # foundation-fs

-An experimental and vapourware distributed filesystem library and fuse filesystem built on foundation db.
+An experimental and vapourware distributed filesystem library and fuse filesystem built on FoundationDB.

 # Goals

 ## Motivation

-[bupstash.io](https://bupstash.io/) needs a reliable and fault tolerant way to serve repository metadata that is easy to administer and distribute across many machine.
-This project is an experiment to investigate the feasibiltiy and complexity of using foundationdb as the base system for a metadata filesystem.
+[bupstash.io](https://bupstash.io/) needs a reliable and fault tolerant way to serve repository metadata that is easy to administer and distribute across many machines.
+This project is an experiment to investigate the feasibiltiy and complexity of using FoundationDB as the base system for a metadata filesystem.

 ## Initial Goals